Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like iterations-search or other iteration retrieval tools.
-The description does not mention any exclusions or context for selection.
+No explicit guidance on when to use this tool versus alternatives such as 'iterations-search', 'iterations-get-active', or 'iterations-get-upcoming'.
+The description implies use when the public ID is known, but does not provide exclusions or context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.